STAND. COM. REP. NO. 614

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Water and Land that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1287, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1287, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Commerce and Consumer Protection that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1100, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 1100, S.D.
+1, and be placed on the calendar for Third Reading.